d12frosted/elpa-mirror/gnu/denote-readme.txt

   given file name component ([The file-naming scheme]).

-  The command `denote-sort-dired' produces a Dired file listing with a flat, filtered, and sorted set of files from the `denote-directory'.
+  The command `denote-sort-dired' produces a Dired file listing with a flat, filtered, and sorted set of files from the `denote-directory' ([Define a sorting function per component]).
 It does so by means of three minibuffer prompts:

   1. It first asks for a regular expression with which to match Denote files.
 Remember that due to Denote’s efficient file-naming scheme,